afalenski/frl-wordpress/_pages/fsk-lab.md

 <img src="https://foodrisklabs.bfr.bund.de/wp-content/uploads/2017/01/R.png" alt="" width="622" height="419" class="aligncenter size-full wp-image-1979" />

 6. If you received a message that the package Rserve needs to be installed you need to start R.exe directly from its installation folder.
 In the R console enter "install.packages('Rserve')" and press enter.
 There should pop up a list of download sites than.
-Choose one nerby and confirm.
+Choose one nearby and confirm.
 After the message that the library was sucessfully downloaded, you can close are via "q()".
 In the library folder of R should a new folder Rserve appear now.

 <img src="https://foodrisklabs.bfr.bund.de/wp-content/uploads/2017/01/Rserve.png" alt="" width="627" height="248" class="aligncenter size-full wp-image-1982" />